Panel asks why police shooting video of teen not released

 HONOLULU (AP) - Members of the Honolulu Police Commission on Wednesday questioned a deputy chief about why the department won’t release body camera footage from officers who shot and killed a 16-year-old boy.

-The department has said it won’t release the footage because there were other juveniles in the car.
+The department has said it won’t release the footage because there were juveniles involved.
 Iremamber Sykap, 16, was driving a stolen car that was linked to a crime spree, police said.

 There was a replica gun - something that looked like a real firearm - found in the car, Deputy Chief Aaron Takasaki-Young told the commissioners.
 The department is relying on state statute in not releasing the footage because three juveniles and two adults were arrested on suspicion of charges ranging from attempted murder to unlawful entry of a motor vehicle, he said.